cropgeeks/hpc-help/organizations.rst

-Supported Organizations
+Supported Organisations
 =======================

-This resource is available for use by researchers across **all departments and science groups** from the following list of organizations:
+This resource is available for use by researchers across **all departments and science groups** from the following list of organisations:

 - The James Hutton Institute (JHI)
 - The National Institute of Agricultural Botany (NIAB)